pages-themes/minimal/pages/guidelines/architecture.md

 <br/>

 ![](../images/guidelines/design3.png)
 **Figure 4.** A variation with the focus on the AF layer with multiple diagrams.
 This option is advised in case of extensive coverage of biological functions or limited time/resources available.
-Estimated resources required for builind versions A and B: one curator for 6-12 months with the support of domain experts.
+Estimated resources required for building up to version C: one curator for 6-12 months with the support of domain experts.
 <br/>

 ![](../images/guidelines/top.png)